WELL for Life Students and Post Doctoral Fellows

 His clinical research interests include understanding the epidemiology and health-related outcomes related to chronic liver disease with a special focus on nonalcoholic fatty liver disease (NAFLD) and liver cancer.
 He is particularly interested in the metabolomic differences seen among patients with nonalcoholic fatty liver disease.

 Steven is studying the social connectedness domain of well-being, as measured by the Stanford Well for Life Scale.
 He is particularly interested in analysis of how different demographic groups experience this dimension, how the experience of social connection changes over the life course and can be improved, and how it is linked to important outcomes in health and human flourishing.

-Amy is studying how well-being is associated with having a chronic disease.
+Amy used WELL China data to study how well-being is associated having a chronic disease.
+She is examining if the associations differ depending on having a chronic disease.
 Using Stanford Well for Life data in China, Amy is examining if the association differ depending on (a) whether or not the person knows that they have the disease and (b) the person is successfully managing the disease.

 Abstract: The Well-Being of Unhoused Individuals in Transitional Housing: A qualitative exploration of stress, spirituality and religion, and purpose and meaning